 - 1. Support local and international projects, scholarships, vocational training teams, and related travel - 2.
-May allocate up to 3 percent of the grant award for grant-related administrative expenses such as bank fees, postage, software, and an independent financial assessment - 3.
-May allocate up to 20 percent of the grant for contingencies, but all projects and activities added to the grant post-approval must be pre-approved by TRF - 4.
-May fund projects and activities in Rotary and non-Rotary countries and geographic areas where permitted by applicable governing laws and in accordance with Foundation policies - 5.
-May fund scholar and vocational training team orientation and grant management seminars
+May allocate up to 3 percent of the grant award for grant-related administrative expenses such as bank fees, postage, software, and an independent financial assessment

 - 1. Align with one or more of Rotary's areas of focus - 2.
 Are sustainable.
 Host communities must be able to address their own needs after the Rotary club or district has completed its work. - 3.
 Are measurable.
-Sponsors select standard measures from the Global Grant Monitoring and Evaluation Plan supplement, and may add their own measurements.
-Expenses to measure project outcomes are capped at 10 percent of the project budget. - 4.
+Sponsors select standard measures from the Global Grant Monitoring and Evaluation Plan supplement, and may add their own measurements in their report to the Foundation.
+Expenses to measure project outcomes are capped at 10 percent. - 4.
 Are host community-driven.
 The host community designs the grant based on local needs that they have identified. - 5.
-May allocate up to 10 percent of the project budget for project management costs, which may include a project manager and project-specific overhead and administrative costs of cooperating organizations. - 6.
+Can include up to 10 percent of the project budget for a project manager - 6.
 Support humanitarian and educational projects - 7.
-Provide international scholarships to fund graduate-level coursework or research or its equivalent for a term of one to four academic years - 8.
+Provide scholarships to fund graduate-level coursework or research or its equivalent for a term of one to four academic years - 8.
 Support vocational training teams that address a humanitarian need by providing or receiving professional training - 9.
 Support travel for up to two individuals as part of a humanitarian project.
 These individuals provide training or implement the project should the host club confirm that their skills are not readily available locally. - 10.
-Support communities in Rotary countries and geographical areas
+Support communities in Rotary countries and geographical areas - 11.
+Are sponsored by at least one Rotary club or district in the country or geographical area where the grant project will take place (primary host sponsor) and one or more outside that country or geographical area (primary international sponsor)